-- The prospective engagement partner prioritized quick acceptance and quick commencement of the engagement rather than performing careful risk assessment and taking timely and appropriate actions for any identified problems; - The prospective engagement partner did not have sufficient experience to make appropriate decisions regarding management fraud, audit of internal control, accounting estimates or other matters.
-Therefore, the engagement partner failed to properly identify and assess risks related to accepting the engagement based on facts found in a preliminary audit or information provided by the predecessor auditor; and - When discussing a proposed engagement, the partners did not recognize how important it was to assess the risk associated with the proposed engagement based on information gathered by the predecessor auditor, and other partners were reluctant to express critical opinions as to whether or not the engagement should be accepted.
+- The prospective engagement partners gave greater priority to quickly concluding audit contracts and quickly getting started on the engagementthan to carrying out careful risk assessments and resolving issues in a timely and appropriate manner; - The prospective engagement partner did not have sufficient experience to make appropriate decisions regarding management fraud, audit of internal control, accounting estimates or other matters.
+Therefore, the engagement partner failed to properly identify and assessengagement acceptance risks based on facts found in a preliminary audit or information provided by the predecessor auditor; and - When discussing a proposed engagement, the partners did not recognize how important it was for the audit firm to assess the risks associated with the proposed engagement based on information gathered by the predecessor auditor, and the partners other than the prospective engagement partner were reluctant to express critical opinions as to whether or not the engagement should be accepted.